sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

                 - `Password`
         - Group - Multiple Roles can be added to a user group and multiple users can be added to a user group(s)
         - Role - Multiple policies can be attached to a role and role(s) can be attached to a user
+            - Demo to create a role to give the EC2 instance rights to access a S3 bucket
+            - Trusted entity type `AWS Service`
+            - Use Case `EC2 instance`
+            - Policy added `AmazonS3FullAccess` to this role
+            - Role name `de-b8-demo-ec2`
+            - Add a tag optionally
+            - Role created
+            -
         - Policies - a document with set of rules they are simply permissions which gives privilage to access a resource
             - Effect: Allow
             - Actions: What privilages to give eg: read, write or all